 Bosley will complete her BFA in Critical and Cultural Practices at Emily Carr University of Art and Design in 2019.

-DANA QADDAH describes her practice as an amalgamation of physical and social observations presented through means of critical discussion.
-She makes work in a variety of mediums including writing, installation, photo, sound and sculpture.
+DANA QADDAH describes their practice as an amalgamation of physical and social observations presented through means of critical discussion.
+They make work in a variety of mediums including writing, installation, photo, sound and sculpture.

-Her research has largely focused on the urban manifestations of contemporary sociopolitical conditions.
-The ideas she engages with are informed by her backgrounds in the Arab world—countries witnessing the direct and indirect effects of neoliberal influence.
-Working with such content she aims to stretch beyond identity politics by directing her research towards the economic and social dynamics of Arabs in expatriated or mandated conditions.
+Their research has largely focused on the urban manifestations of contemporary sociopolitical conditions.
+The ideas they engage with are informed by her backgrounds in the Arab world—countries witnessing the direct and indirect effects of neoliberal influence.
+Working with such content they aim to stretch beyond identity politics by directing their research towards the economic and social dynamics of Arabs in expatriated or mandated conditions.